Nailsea: Economy

 Primary income often comes from employment in the service sector, including industries such as insurance and banking, defence related employment, retail and management.
 Employment within Nailsea includes work in shops, schools, estate agents and banks.
 Larger businesses in Nailsea include General Electric, and Bristol Wessex Billing Services Ltd., the billing company jointly owned by Bristol Water and Wessex Water.
 Other businesses are situated at units in the town.
-Nailsea has three large industrial and business estates located at Southfield road, Blackfriars road and Coates Estate (former site of the local cider making industry).
+Nailsea has three large industrial and business estates located at Southfield Road, Blackfriars Road and Coates Estate (former site of the local cider making industry).
 Nailsea's shopping area includes Somerset Square, Crown Glass Place, Colliers Walk, and a high street.
-There are four supermarket chains in the town (Tesco, Waitrose, Co-op and Iceland) and some national banks and estate agents.
+There are four supermarket chains in the town trand some national banks and estate agents.

 The Coates Cider factory in Nailsea was first opened in 1788 and was bought by Showerings of Shepton Mallet in 1956.
 The brand was subsequently merged with Gaymers and absorbed by Matthew Clark Brands.
 Prior to Coates, there was Heath Brewery, owned by the Thatcher family, which was situated behind the former Friendship Inn.
 The site of the old factory is now called 'Coates Estate' and is home to a diverse range of both local and national businesses.